The month of March heralds the coming of spring. And like the blooming flowers on the field, welcoming springtime should be very refreshing.

 Casa Vicens: First Work of Gaudi

-Casa Vicens was the first big project of Gaudi.
-This project was initially built as a residential house of Manuel Vicens.
+Casa Vicens was Gaudi’s first big project.
+This project was initially built as a residential house for Manuel Vicens.
 Due to its architectural and cultural value, UNESCO declared it a World Heritage Site in 2005.

 Like all the works of Gaudi, Casa Vicens take great inspiration from nature.
 The interiors are intricately designed with flowers, leaves, and plants.
 As you move from room to room, you’ll feel a natural design flow.